Hacking Your Product Leader Career

 - Strengthen weak links.
 Mentors can be school alumni, folks who share your interests, or leaders from past companies.
 Over time, figure out ways to get to know them better to develop a more meaningful connection.

 - Figure out how you can help them.
-I have had mentors who wanted to better understand companies that I have worked for, or were interested in very specific domain expertise that I have.
-In the last few years, some have needed help finding jobs for their kids.
+I have had mentors who wanted to understand better the companies that I have worked for or were interested in domain expertise that I have.
+Some of my mentors have even asked me for help finding internships and jobs for their kids.

-- Be both clear and realistic about what you seek.
-I have targeted professional speakers, asking them how they got gigs with 5,000-person audiences, or asked VCs to share their list of current investment theses.
+- Be clear and realistic about what you seek.
+In the last couple of years, I have targeted professional speakers, asking them how they got keynote gigs or whether they believe writing a book is helpful.
 Don’t bother with vague questions like, “Know any good jobs for me in SF?”

 - Do your research.
 If a person has written a book, read it.
 If they’ve produced podcasts, listen to them.
-This provides opportunities for you to give them feedback — a simple way to begin a mutually beneficial relationship.
+These are opportunities to give them feedback — a simple way to begin a mutually beneficial relationship.

 - Know and adhere to business conventions.
-Understand the mechanics of the two-sided intro, for instance, so you can demonstrate both your discipline and knowledge.
-Don’t ask for a job in an “informational interview” (but do ask for the names of 2–3 people who may be helpful to you as you extend your network).
+Understand the mechanics of the two-sided intro, for instance, so that you demonstrate both your discipline and knowledge.
+Don’t ask for a job in an “informational interview,” but do ask for the names of 2–3 people who may be helpful to you as you extend your network.

 In the long-run, I don’t find much difference in how you develop and maintain peer or mentor relationships — the lines begin to blur.
-In both cases, manage these relationships with updates, notes on topics your board may be interested in, and extend an invite for coffee the next time you are in the same town.
+In both cases, maintain these relationships with updates, notes on topics your board may be interested in, or an occasional invite for coffee.

-As an aspiring world-class product manager, here are your go-do’s:
+As an aspiring world-class product leader, here are your go-do’s:

-- Do the job: Develop your PM skills.
-Assess both your technical skills as a product manager, as well as the functional leaderships skills required to grow into a VP role.
-Stay focused on your superpowers to clearly position yourself for best fit roles, but occasionally “shore up” key weaknesses that blatantly stand in the way of success.
+- Do the job: Develop your product leader skills.
+Assess both your technical skills as a product leader, as well as the functional leadership skills required to grow into a VP role.
+Stay focused on your superpowers to position yourself for best-fit roles, but occasionally “shore up” key weaknesses that blatantly stand in the way of success.

 - Embrace creativity and risk: Hack your career.
-Outline the key hypotheses in your career, and find ways to test them, either through your day job, side projects, or informational interviews with folks who enjoy roles that interest you.
-Let “job satisfaction” be your one true metric, and consistently work to “Make it an 8.”
+Outline the critical hypotheses in your career, and find ways to test them.
+You can test hypotheses through jobs, side projects, or informational interviews with folks in roles that interest you.
+Let “job satisfaction” be your guide, and consistently work to “Make it an 8.”

-- Extend your career: Build your personal board of directors.
-Given that there is no such thing as “one size fits all” for careers, build a board that can provide meaningful insight, based on knowledge of you and their perspective on different functions, career stages, and industries.
+- Extend your career: Build your board of directors.
+Given that there is no such thing as “one size fits all” for careers, build a board that provides meaningful insight, based on knowledge of you and their perspective on different functions, career stages, and industries.

 I will leave you with one final thought — what I call the “2 a.m.” test:

-Please “clap” to make it easier for others to find this essay.
-I’d also love it if you could give me feedback on the essay by clicking here.
-(It takes you to SurveyMonkey and only takes one minute.)
+I hope you found this essay helpful, and I’d love it if you could give me feedback on the article by clicking here.
+(The survey has three questions and only takes one minute.)

 Thanks for reading this 2 a.m. missive and many thanks to Flori Fischetti, Shaun Young, and Dan Balcauski for their editing help.